Rocky Road

 Prep Time: 30 minutes

-• Line a 20x20cm baking tray with some greaseproof paper and set aside.
+• Line a 20 x 20cm (8 inch) baking tin with some greaseproof paper and set aside.

 • Crush the digestive biscuits, either by pulsing in a blender or placing them in a freezer bag and hitting with a rolling pin.
 You want to leave some reasonable sized bits of biscuit to add some texture and crunch to your Rocky Road.